stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Try it out.
 Launch the application as before, and then browse to: ``http://localhost:8080/me``.
 You will be redirected to the ``/login`` and then after you login to a valid Stormpath Account, you will automatically be brought back to ``/me``.
 That's the StormPath magic at work!

-The last thing we'll look at here is fine grained controls using Spring Security permissions connected to Stormpath custom data.
+Now, we'll look at fine grained controls using Spring Security permissions connected to Stormpath custom data.

 Every first class object in Stormpath can have custom data associated with it.
 For instance, you can have custom data at the Group level as well as at the Account level.